gaperton/Type-R/docsource/10_Events.md

         "destroy": bookView.remove
     });

-To supply a context value for this when the callback is invoked, pass the optional last argument: `model.on('change', this.render, this)` or `model.on({change: this.render}, this)`.
+To supply a context value for this when the callback is invoked, pass the optional last argument: `record.on('change', this.render, this)` or `record.on({change: this.render}, this)`.

 ### eventSource.off([event], [callback], [context])